 My thoughts are: even if an investment will make you money, why should you bother if there are superior options available?
 Why accept lower returns with greater risk?

 That’s precisely the case when it comes to investing in Myanmar.
 Opportunity costs are a very real factor.

-Sure, you can spend lots of time, money, and effort starting a company or getting a brokerage account in Myanmar.
+Sure, you can spend lots of time, money, and effort starting a company or opening a stock brokerage account in Myanmar.
 You may even prove successful and make a hefty profit along the way.

-Why would you ever want to invest in Myanmar when there are places like Cambodia, the Philippines, and Mongolia though?
+Why would you ever want to invest in Myanmar when there are better alternatives like Cambodia, the Philippines, and Mongolia though?

 All three of those frontier markets are growing just as fast as Myanmar and have clear foreign property ownership laws.
 By comparison, these countries also keep bureaucracy to a relative minimum.

 Myanmar has made a lot of progress lately and I’m not trying to diminish their efforts.
 For all we know, it might be Asia’s best country to invest a decade from now.

 The fact remains: you shouldn’t invest in Myanmar at the moment.
 Consider buying real estate in stocks elsewhere instead.
 Here are a few easier places to invest in Asia as a foreigner.